amplify-holding/master_api_key/README.md

 to do is the following:
 * Add a new column to the ApiKey table representing the new authorization factor.
 * Implement new authorization methods in the necessary controllers.
-* Assign required authorization methods to the nessesary controller endpoints.
+* Assign required authorization methods to the necessary controller endpoints.

 Below is an example of an AdminController using the multi authorization factor feature.
 The ApiKey model now has two new columns added to it, the company and level column.
-An endpoint user will have the ability to create new users if the new user has the same company as the ApiKey being used, and if the user has level acces that is equal to or less than the level of the ApiKey being used.
+An endpoint user will have the ability to create new users if the new user has the same company as the ApiKey being used, and if the user has level access that is equal to or less than the level of the ApiKey being used.

 ```ruby
 class AdminController < ApplicationController